Bethegnt/chai-aur-js/04_controlFlow/statements-1/statements-1.md

 JavaScript provides several control statements for conditional execution and decision-making in your code.
-Here's an explanation of some of these statements along with examples:

 1. `if` Statement:
    The `if` statement is used to execute a block of code if a specified condition is `true`.